MetPX/sarracenia/doc/Concepts.rst

 The best way for data transfers to occur is to avoid polling.
 It is more efficient if writers can be coaxed into emitting appropriate sr_post messages.
 Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and an on_file plugin to trigger their further processing, so that the file is handed to them without polling.
 This is the most efficient way of working, but it is understood that not all software can be made co-operative.
-Tools to poll for those cases are sr_poll, and sr_watch.
+Tools to poll in order to start transport flows are sr_poll, and sr_watch.

 Generally speaking, Linux is the main deployment target, and the only platform on which server configurations are deployed.
 Other platforms are used as client end points.